bricaud/brainviz2/README.md

 The data is public and coming from  http://pitgroup.org/connectome/ .

-You can see it as a demo on the (http://brain.eviacybernetics.com/budapest/index.html)[Evia Cybernetics page].
+You can see it as a demo on the [Evia Cybernetics page](http://brain.eviacybernetics.com/budapest/index.html).

 You can run it yourself.
 You need to run a web server (easy with Python):
 ```